Kretzler-Lab/auth-service/README.md

 }
 ```

-2) If /auth is called with a JWT, the service checks the validity of JWT and either decodes the user information and sends back the auth response above or sends back null.
+2) If /auth is called with a JWT, the service checks the validity of JWT and either decodes the user information and sends back the auth response above or sends back the response above with a null token and user.
 3) If /auth is called without a session or a JWT it returns a the response above with a null token and user.